9 Water supply and wastewater treatment emission factors

 The emission factors for septic tanks are sourced directly from Water New Zealand (2021).

 Since direct carbon dioxide emissions from wastewater treatment are biogenic, the methodologies described here for all treatment types other than septic tanks are only for methane and nitrous oxide.
-We calculated the emission factors using equations in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
-Updated methodologies for some categories are available in the 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
-Using updated methodologies in the 2019 Refinement would be inconsistent with New Zealand’s Greenhouse Gas Inventory 1990–2023 reporting at the time of publication of this guide, because this part of the inventory uses the IPCC 2006 Guidelines.
-The 2019 Refinement will be considered for future inventories, and the guide will be revised after the relevant National Inventory Report has been updated.
-The example calculations are done using AR5 GWPs.
+We calculated the emission factors using equations, methodologies and parameters outlined in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories, as well as the 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.

 To calculate methane emissions, first calculate the total organic product in domestic wastewater (TOW):